singlestore-labs/singlestore-workshop-data-intensive-app/README.md

 # Workshop: Building data-intensive apps with SingleStore, Redpanda, and Golang

+> 👋 Hello!
+I'm @carlsverre, and I'll be helping you out today while we build a
+> data-intensive application.
+Since everyone tends to work at different speeds,
+> this workshop is designed to be self-guided with assistance as needed.
+If you
+> are taking this workshop on your own and get stuck, feel free to ask for help
+> in the [SingleStore forums][s2-forums] via a [Github Issue][gh-issue]

 This repo provides a starting point for building a data-intensive application using SingleStore, Vectorized Redpanda, and Golang.
 SingleStore is a scale-out relational database built for data-intensive workloads.
 Redpanda is a Kafka API